DurationPart-time 1 year

 - vocational rehabilitation workers.

-Upon completion of this program, you may apply for membership of a professional association and gain recognition as a qualified career development practitioner.
+On completion of this course, you may apply for membership of a professional association and gain recognition as a qualified career development practitioner.

-The RMIT careers program, which complys with industry standards, is endorsed by the CICA and therefore facilitates membership of affiliated professional associations such as:
+The RMIT careers course, with industry standards and is endorsed by the CICA facilitating membership of affiliated professional associations such as:

 - Career Education Association of Victoria (CEAV)